10 Snakes That Inhabit El Salvador

 Source: iNaturalist user Jorge I. Merchán Mayorga – CC BY-SA 4.0

-A 80-100cm snake found across central America, through to Brazil.
-Forest flame snakes (Oxyrhopus petolarius) are excellent at skirting across branches, and appear in rainforests, cloud forests, gallery forests along riverbanks, and logging roads between forests.
-They have red and black bands as adults, but as juveniles, the red areas can be white instead.
+A harmless snake which is found across central America, and the vast majority of Brazil.
+Forest flame snakes (Oxyrhopus petolarius) measure 80-100cm, with a maximum of 132.7cm.
+They’re particularly excellent at skirting across thin branches, and appear in rainforests, cloud forests, gallery forests along riverbanks, and logging roads between forests.
+As adults, they have red and black bands, but as juveniles, the red areas can be white instead.

 The Latin name explains all you need to know about this snake.
-Oxybelis contains the Greek words oxys for “quick”, and rhops for “bush”, likely for its tendency to flee rapidly into bushes when spooked.
-Petolarius references the Japanese deity petola, who had a pretty, colourful cloak, and hid in remote, inaccessible parts of forests when persecuted.
+Oxyrhopus contains the Greek words oxy for “quick”, and rhops for “bush”, likely for its tendency to flee rapidly into the undergrowth when spooked.
+Petolarius references the Japanese deity petola, who wore a pretty, colourful cloak, and hid in remote, inaccessible parts of the forest when persecuted.

 6 Mexican parrot snake